ChrisEssery/group-project/Portfolio/Background.md

 ### The Pros:
-- Straightforward to manage
+- Straightforward to use
+- Multiplayer functionality
+- Possible to play with friends and family
+- Good for brain training

 ### The Cons:
-- Excludes the client
+- Limited to scrabble-style game
+- Is it better than competitors, for e.g., wordswithfriends?
+- Requires download which might confuse users

 ### Outliers